SauceMcFloss/F.R.E.D./Code/ArduinoSource/Test/Test.md

 | 11. | The print out should continuously reveal that the Arduino is attempting to connect | Every ten seconds the screen will print out "Attempting to connect to WPA SSID"
 | 12. | The wifi should connect to the Arduino board. | Once connected, the serial monitor should display "You're connected to the networkSSID: 'NetworkNameOfChoice'|

 ### Test A002 - Testing ServerTest.ino and ensuring the server sends back and forth.
-Requires Arduino IDE and PuTTY.
+Note that this test requires Arduino IDE and PuTTy.

 | Step | Action | Observation |
 | --- | ------------------------------------------------------------------------------| -----------------------------------------|